thing-it/thing-it-device-itach/README.md

 <img width="40%" src="./documentation/images/emitter-mounting.jpg">

+If you cannot mount the emitters as sketched, e.g. in case of a moving device like a cleaning robot, you need to use the [ITach Blaster](http://www.globalcache.com/products/other/).

 ## User Interface

 User Interfaces depend on the remotes you have been using in your [thing-it] Node Mesh/Configuration.
 E.g. for a [Configuration